elab/jgit-buildnumber/README.md

   git rev-parse --short HEAD # short revision
   ```

-- _dirty flag_: if differences exist between working-tree, index, and HEAD; you cannot trust the build in this case :)<br>
+- _dirty flag_ (optional): inserted if there are differences between working-tree, index, and HEAD; the BuildNumber would look like `v19.3351.ddda02b-dirty`;
-  the whole BuildNumber would look like `v19.3351.ddda02b-dirty`;
+you cannot trust the build in this case :)<br>
   ```
   git status
   ```